mlin2/DroidForce-1/README.md

 We wanted to put that in the report because we found that this mix of old school computer science and modern mobile development was pretty funny!

-## Getting the APK on the device
+## Getting the APK of the device
 Getting the APK on the device is something relatively easy because the Android Package Manager delivers the informations we need.
 However, we do not have any possibility to get the path from that tool.
 To do so we need to call the internal package manager and our solution is an asynchronous implementation of [this SO Solution](http://stackoverflow.com/a/11013175/2545832).
+This class could have been moved to an standalone open source project, it may be done in the future.

 ## Limitations of the app:
- * The app has some useless views like the `ToServerFragment` which doesn't bring a lot to user
+ * The app has some useless views like the `ToServerFragment` which doesn't bring a lot to the user
  * Using two networking stacks in the app is a good choice in this context (short timeframe and two very different usages) but **it is absolutely not a good practice**: it can lead to an overconsumption of power due to a bad synchronisation of the call to the network chip.
 Moreover it increase the size of the RAM used because each lib has its own cache.
  * The process to get the installed APKs could have been an independent open source project included as a submodule; it would have been a better design.
 We'll try to put this part in a library to "help" the community (Objective: be published on Android Arsenal! :smile: ).
  * Copy the policies from the `res` to the filesystem at the start of the `MainActivity` is not very clever.